andrey-mokhov/graphql-php/docs/en/spiral/additional-field.md

         <td valign="top"><code>deprecationReason</code></td>
         <td valign="top"><code>string</code></td>
         <td valign="top">
-            If the constructor parameter is specified, the field will be marked obsolete in the GraphQL schema.
+            If the constructor parameter is specified, the field will be marked deprecated in the GraphQL schema.
             The reason will be indicated by the value of this parameter.
 If the parameter is not specified, but in the docBlock of the method there is a tag <code>@deprecated</code>, the comment of this tag will be used.
         </td>